More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 • Polygon rings: first and last coordinates must be identical (closed ring)

-• Winding order: exterior ring clockwise, interior rings counter-clockwise
+• Winding order: exterior ring counter-clockwise, interior rings (holes) clockwise (RFC 7946 right-hand rule)

 • Feature properties: must be an object (can be empty or null)